-Cognitive linguistics is a science that is resulted from the amalgamation of different sciences: Anthropology, cognitive psychology, neurology, and philosophy, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (R. H. Al-Bahrani, personal communication, November 9, 2000).
+© Cognitive linguistics is a science that is resulted from the amalgamation of three different sciences: Anthropology, psychology and semantics, where anthropology in return is branched into sociolinguistics, from which pragmatics is derived (R. H. Al-Bahrani, personal communication, November 9, 2000).